What It’s Like to Be a 13 Year Old Today

 Using “Eighth Grade” To Talk To Your Kids

 Kayla’s complicated relationship with her father may strike a chord with many parents.
 A typical teen, she struggles with his dad jokes.
 She's embarrassed when she catches him looking at her and her friends from across the mall food court.
 She even gets mad at how he’s merely breathing in the car!

 While most of this can be chalked up to adolescent angst, in a pivotal scene towards the end of the movie the two have an honest, heartfelt conversation that brings true connection between the two.
 This kind of communication is integral for all families navigating the rocky road to adulthood, and can be worked on little by little.
 She feels seen, and for the first time truly understands that he has her best interests at heart.
 Kayla realizes that she is not a mean girl and not sexually experienced — and that’s OK.

-Although the film didn’t discuss it, Kayla and her father (as well as parents in general) would have benefitted from a discussion about how to use that open communication to talk about her device habits.
+Although the film didn't discuss it, Kayla and her father (as well as parents in general) would have benefitted from a discussion about how to use that open communication to talk about her device habits.
 A whole world of gray exists between unfettered access and not having a cell phone at all.
 Each family is different.
-For some, monitoring service like Bark are a big help.
+For some, monitoring services like Bark are a big help.
 Others require agreed-upon rules like no phones in the bedroom or at the dinner table.

 At Bark, we know that parenting the first generation of digital natives is challenging, and vastly different from our own experiences as 13 year old children.
 Fortunately, you’re not alone on this journey.
 The same technology that makes parenting kids challenging can also help make it easier.
 Monitoring services like on Facebook provide valuable insight and strategies that can help foster better communication and relationships as you raise your children in today’s digital age.